There are hundreds of fantastic games available for Android, and a lot of them are available for absolutely nothing.

 To help you find just the sort of thing you're after, we've grouped the games into sections.
-On this page you'll find the racing and sports games, on the next is platformers and endless runners, then shooters and strategy and word games, then puzzle and match games, and finally arcade games.
+First up is racing games, then sports, followed by platformers and endless runners, then shooters and strategy and word games, next up is puzzle and match games, and finally arcade games.
 Phew!
-If you can't find something you like in all that lot you must already be dead.

 Best free racing game for Android: Ridge Racer Slipstream

 Namco’s racer sits at the midpoint between Asphalt 8’s demented arcade larks and Real Racing’s overly earnest simulation leanings.
 Like its coin-op ancestors, though, Ridge Racer is still all about barreling along at insane speeds, and having fun — you just have to work at success a bit more than in Asphalt.

 Here, driving like a total idiot will likely mean you’ll lose a race.
 Instead, you should only drive like a part-time maniac, slipstreaming the opposition, drifting through bends, and boosting past rivals.
 It looks great, sounds suitably meaty, controls really well, and even the IAP’s subdued enough that the game won’t constantly be doing wheelspins on your bank account.

 Asphalt 8: Airborne

 Given that this is the eighth title in the Asphalt series, it probably comes as no surprise Gameloft's got a bit bored having sports cars merely zoom along at breakneck speeds and drift for ludicrous distances.